djfurman/dotfiles/readme.md

 4. Enable your Firewall
 5. Install and open Xcode to accept the license agreement
 7. Install macOS Command Line Tools by running `xcode-select --install`
-8. Generate yourself some OpenSSH keys, add them to your GitHub account `ssh-keygen -t ed25519 -C "My Name & Computer"`
+8. Generate OpenSSH keys and add them to your GitHub account `ssh-keygen -t ed25519 -C "My Name & Computer"`
-5. Clone this repo to `~/.dotfiles`
+5. Clone this repository to `~/.dotfiles`
 7. Copy the example env file to your active one `cp .env.example .env`
-7. Update your personal stuff into the `.env` file
+7. Copy your environment variables into the `.env` file
 7. Run `install.sh` to start the installation
 8. Make sure Dropbox is running/configured
 9. Restore preferences by running `mackup restore`